kayy/AnimatorAccess/README.md

 component to be generated and works with a **two-step** procedure to handle changes:

 -   Previously valid members (i.e. Animator parameters and states) are detected and marked with the _Obsolete_ attribute
--   Those members in the previous version that were already marked as _Obsolete_ will be renmoved
+-   Those members in the previous version that were already marked as _Obsolete_ will be removed

 The basic idea is to give you the chance to refactor your code without having uncompileable code.
-If there are any refrences to members that are not valid any longer, obsolete warnings guide you where you have to make changes:
+If there are any references to members that are not valid any longer, obsolete warnings guide you where you have to make changes:

 (_CS0168: Animator state or parameter is no longer valid and will be removed in the next code generation..._) .